openstack-archive/rack/tools/ansible-openstack/README.md

 # How to run
-Go to the directory where set_openstack.yml is located, and `ansible-playbook set_openstack.yml` Or you can use Jenkins to kick playbook with following shell script.
+Go to the directory where `set_openstack.yml` is located, and `ansible-playbook set_openstack.yml` Or you can use Jenkins to kick playbook with following shell script.

     /usr/bin/ansible-playbook $WORKSPACE/set_openstack.yml

+After set_openstack.yml is completed, you can install ceilometer additionally.

+    /usr/bin/ansible-playbook $WORKSPACE/set_ceilometer.yml

 ***
 ## Tips: faster installation